 With Airbnb, the customer is the brand story.
-Just in case you don’t know, Airbnb is a service that allows property owners to rent out their home, apartment, or anything related.
-With Airbnb, both the customers and the renters are just everyday people, looking to either make a quick buck, or have a nice vacation.
+Just in case you don’t know, Airbnb is a service that allows property owners to rent out their homes, apartments, or anything related.
+With Airbnb, both the customers and the renters are just everyday people, looking to either make a quick buck or have a nice vacation.

 Building a brand story that matters

 As we mentioned above, a brand story is all about how people perceive your brand.
 It comes down to everything your brand does.
 The essence, if you will.
 Defining this from the beginning and refining it as time goes on is paramount.
 In order to make your brand mean something to the people you’re trying to sell to, a captivating brand story is just as important as the thing you’re trying to sell.
 In fact, they go hand-in-hand.

 With that said, and I know it’s a lot, there are a few ways Flipsnack can help you better define your brand story with our branding options.
 Although we can’t really help you with every aspect of your brand story, we can certainly help with how people perceive you through publications.

 Above, we mentioned consistency, and how important it can be to stay consistent throughout your brand story.
 Well, with our easy branding kit, you can keep your publications consistent across the board.